 The IRS did not include these sentences in versions of the code from prior years.
 However, they are in there now.
 The last sentence clearly states that structural components of a roof do not qualify for the solar investment tax credit.

 This is one key reason you see so much conflicting advice online.

 Problem 2: Just because someone successfully claimed the tax credit for a wrong amount and didn’t get audited doesn’t mean they were correct in doing so.

 The IRS form requires no proof of purchase, receipts, contracts, or invoices to prove how much you spent or what expenses were for.
 The form itself makes it easy to get away with anything.
 So, many people do.
 We don’t advise doing this!

 Problem 3: Using the logic that “the roof supports the panels; therefore they must qualify” doesn’t work…. your entire house could qualify then, too, right?

 You can’t have a roof without a house.
 So could you build a house, put solar on it, and claim it all as the solar tax credit?

 In Conclusion: trust your experts, not someone trying to make a sale

 Is the person telling you to use the solar tax credit for your roof a salesperson wanting your sale?

 If it’s someone who just wants a sale, this exhibits low integrity.
-It’s a selfish approach and it is not based on facts, is not in your best interest, and probably says a lot about who you are dealing with.
-While it would be nice to be able to take the tax credit against both costs, they aren’t eligible legally.
+It’s a selfish approach and not based on facts, is not in your best interest, and probably says a lot about who you are dealing with.
+While it would be nice to take the tax credit against both costs, they aren’t eligible legally.
 Third Sun Solar can point you to the appropriate form, but how you fill it out is between you and your tax professional.
 In short, we are not tax professionals and do not offer tax advice.
 We encourage you to speak with yours to understand how you plan to use the solar investment tax credit.